 There are three types of organizational crises:

-• Crisis of deception occurs when a company intentionally lies about publicly accessible product information or tampers with publicly accessible data.
+• A deception crisis happens when a company intentionally lies about publicly accessible product information or tampers with publicly accessible data.

-• Crisis of skewed management values occurs when senior management prioritizes short-term financial gains over long-term social responsibility and disregards the interests of stakeholders such as customers and employees.
+• A crisis of skewed management values occurs when senior management prioritizes short-term financial gains over long-term social responsibility and disregards customer and employee interests.

 Misconduct examples include withholding information, exploiting customers, and abusing managerial authority.

-Given that organizational crises are typically caused by employees who ignore customer needs, changing company culture is the best way to address them.
+Organizational crises are typically caused by employees who ignore customer needs.
+As such, changing company culture is the best way to address them.
 Embracing a corporate culture dedicated to customer success can reduce the likelihood of an internal crisis.
 Additionally, businesses should hire employees who share the same values as their organization.

 Examples of organizational crises